softworkz/emby-wiki/Web-Socket.md

 #### NotificationUpdated
 #### NotificationsMarkedRead

+#### SystemCommand
+Data = The command to execute - GoHome, GoToSettings, Mute, Unmute, ToggleMute, VolumeUp, VolumeDown.

+#### MessageCommand
+Data = a json structure with Header, Text and TimeoutMs properties.
+This is an instruction to display a message to the user.
+If a timeout is specified, the message should disappear after that duration.
+If TimeoutMs is not specified, the message should remain visible until the user confirms it.
+Clients are allowed flexibility and are permitted to ignore TimeoutMs if it is not feasible to implement.

 ## Dynamic Messages

 In addition to the above messages, there are dynamic messages that can be sent on an interval when the client asks for them.